Trusted Guide to Travel Nurse Taxes

 The typical draw to travel nursing is the opportunity to experience various parts of the country in a work-life immersion.
 A lesser known, but arguably superior, perk is a higher earning potential.

 Travel nurse earnings can have a tax advantage.
 This is because companies can legally reimburse its nurses for certain expenses incurred while working away from home (you can think of these as travel expenses).
-These reimbursements, or stipends, can be tax free with proof of an official tax home and duplication of expenses.
+These reimbursements, or stipends, can be tax free with proof of an official tax home in your home state and duplication of expenses.
 For a comprehensive guide of travel nurse pay by state and specialty, check out our 2019 Travel Nurse Compensation Report!

 The higher earning potential of travel nursing in relation to tax advantages can seem like a no-brainer.
 The tax implications and filing requirements are not.
 And you will likely find that the overly-accommodating and helpful recruiter has long forgotten your name when you need help understanding all the tax implications.
-That’s what a tax advisor or accountant is for, and definitely worth utilizing.
+That’s what a tax advisor or accountant is for and is definitely worth utilizing.

-To ensure you receive the most out of travel nursing and to combat a combination of anxiety, confusion, and an existing lack of resources, enter the Trusted Guide to Travel Nurse Taxes.
+To ensure you receive the most out of travel nursing and to combat a combination of anxiety, confusion, and an existing lack of resources, we've put together a succinct guide.

 *Trusted, Inc. and its affiliates do not provide professional tax, legal, or accounting advice.
 This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.*